diannedejesus/debt_tracker/readme.md

 ## Issues
 <!-- Things that should be looked into but an alternative solution was/can be implemented  -->
-- can we use req.flash to store other messages besides errors?
+- can we use req.flash to store other messages besides errors? [test using other name and merging to messages]
 - how should payments that are greater than the minimun payment be processed?
 - how to handle late/missed payments?
-- how to handle the reset of an admin password
+- how to handle the reset of an admin password [implement owner/appAdmin account who can create admins but admins can't manage]
-- verify how other routes need to handle revoked access
+- verify how other routes need to handle revoked access [delete session]
 - sepearate data handlers for printview and cases
 - verify error handling, throw errors